TVTower/TVTDictionaryCheck/README.md

 `src/main/resources/prefixes.txt` contains some such prefixes.
 Keys starting with such a prefix will not be reported as not being present in the source code.
 Obviously this does not mean that the key will actually be used.

+# TypeUsageChecker

+Prototype for quick and dirty analysis of usages in bmx code